Presentiment of disaster

 — you treat Expressionism according to a value system like "moral or immoral", "beautiful or ugly", "similar or unlike";

-— you feel uncomfortable and scared before the pictures by Expressionist artists, and you do not like it.
+— you feel uncomfortable and scared facing the pictures by Expressionist artists, and you do not like this.
 Don’t worry, that’s just the way it is!
 It turns out that you can be a great connoisseur or, conversely, do not have much knowledge of painting, but still achieve the main goal: Expressionists just wanted you to feel uncomfortable and scared.